Senator Rand Paul of Kentucky may be the only Republican who can beat Hillary Clinton for president in 2016.

 It will not be the red team against the blue team, espousing the same things in different degrees, rather it will be about real differences.

-For the first time since it began, the housing collapse, which so devastated the wealth of the middle class, may actually be addressed.
+For the first time in a national election the housing collapse, which so devastated the wealth of the middle class, may actually be addressed.

 Corruption on Wall Street, K Street and in the corridors of Capitol Hill will become issues.